 Always check different websites.
 Booking.com and Agoda.com (particularly in Asia) have a terrific offer.
 Booking.com in particular offers the possibility to add lots of filters to make your research easier.
-You can set the max price, order accommodation by star rating or by top reviewed, and even just select the one that offer sea views or are beachfront.
-Create a list with your favourites until you settle on two or three.
+You can set the max price, order accommodation by star rating or by top review, and even just select the ones that offer sea views or are beachfront.
+Create a list with your favorites until you settle on two or three.
 Before to book check also the hotel website or give them a call, sometimes booking directly with the hotel can be cheaper or they can offer you additional service included in the price.

 Add the accommodation you book into your google map